BautaGmbH/OpenStreetMap-Collections/README.md

-# OpenStreetMap-Collections-Extracted-Elaborated
+# Cleaned OpenStreetMap-Collections
-In compliance to the ODbL License, we publish the collections we extracted and elaborated from the Open Street Map Database.
-We focussed our efforts on Germany.

-## Cleaned OSM Collections

-This repository contains datasets derived from [OpenStreetMap](https://www.openstreetmap.org/) data.
+This repository contains curated datasets derived from OpenStreetMap data, focusing on Germany.
-They are made available under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).
+They are published in compliance with the Open Database License (ODbL).

 ## Source

-The data was originally extracted from the OpenStreetMap database.
+Data was extracted via the Overpass API from OpenStreetMap.
-OSM is available at: https://www.openstreetmap.org/

 ## Modifications

-Each collection was generated using custom Overpass queries, extracted as Raw json and then cleaned manually.
+Each dataset was:
+- Queried using custom Overpass Turbo requests
+- Exported as raw JSON

 Cleaning involved:
-- Transforming the raw data object into an array, substituting the initial info, to a simple object of the overall array final structure e.g. below
+- Removed wrapper metadata, resulting in a flat array
   - Old Structure: {
   "version": 0.6,
   "generator": "Overpass API 0.7.62.7 375dc00a",